Dlabs-cloud/laravel-trusted-ip/README.md

-## Trusted IP Address.
+## Laravel-Trusted-Ip.
 Allow only your trusted IP address access services in real time.
 Update and change data base values from the db layer intead of accessing .env every time.

-  Ths package is IPAware and allows you to retrict Ips else only allow registered Ips
+  Ths package is IPAware and allows you to restrict Ips else only allow Ips that have been registered.

 ## Installation